adrian17/Gallifreyan/README.md

 - doubled vowels/consonants
 - manual addition/deletion of lines
 - manually detach/reattach merged circles
-- better resolution
-- make the canvas and contents scalable and scrollable ...
+...
 - multiple words
 - support for punctuation, numbers?
 - remember the state if only one of the words was changed?

-(and probably lots of small stuff that I didn't even think about as it's my first web app project)